vfg27/ocpp2.0.1-simulator/README.md

 ```
 3. **Use the virtual environment installed and choose its python interpreter**
 4. **Modify the server_config.yaml with the configuration that you prefer (inside the charging folder)**
 5. **Execute the server.py and client.py scripts**: There are also some possible attacks scripts to this implementation in the scenarios folders.
 You have to execute them according to the security profile chosen.
+You should also modify the code to make the server listen to the address of your computer/Virtual machine and the client to communicate to that address.

 ## Mininet